-According to the RLSS lifeboat charity, July 2021 saw 49 accidental drowning fatalities in the space of just two weeks in the UK.
+According to the RLSS drowning prevention charity, July 2021 saw 49 accidental drowning fatalities in the space of just two weeks in the UK.

 He explained: “We truly believe that people can be equipped with the right knowledge around water safety, and as a result we won’t need to see the fatalities we currently are seeing with accidental drownings.”

 Safe swimming spots

 If you do plan on taking a dip this summer, it’s essential to consider your choice of water spot.
 Some present more dangers than others, and there can be key things to watch out for before you head in.

 First and foremost, you ideally want to pick a place where there is a professional lifeguard on duty, such as a popular beach — the RNLI has a handy tool to help you find your nearest one.
 Alternatively, you can look for a local lido, most have trained staff on duty.